Samaria: Ottoman Period

+Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
+The areas south of Jenin, including Nablus itself and its hinterland up to the Yarkon River, formed a separate district called the District of Nablus.

 British Mandate

-During the Great War, Palestine was wrestled by the armies of the British Empire from the Ottoman Empire and in the aftermath of the war it was entrusted to the United Kingdom to administer as a League of Nations mandated territory Samaria was the name of one of the administrative districts of Palestine for part of this period.
+During the Great War, Palestine was wrested by the armies of the British Empire from the Ottoman Empire and in the aftermath of the war it was entrusted to the United Kingdom to administer as a League of Nations mandated territory Samaria was the name of one of the administrative districts of Palestine for part of this period.
 The 1947 UN partition plan called for the Arab state to consist of several parts, the largest of which was described as "the hill country of Samaria and Judea."

 Jordanian period

 As a result of the 1948 Arab–Israeli War, most of the territory was unilaterally incorporated as Jordanian-controlled territory, and was administered as part of the West Bank (west of the Jordan river).

 Israeli administration

 The Jordanian-held West Bank was captured and has been occupied by Israel since the 1967 Six-Day War.
 Jordan ceded its claims in the West Bank (except for certain prerogatives in Jerusalem) to the PLO in November 1988, later confirmed by the Israel–Jordan Treaty of Peace of 1994.
 In the 1994 Oslo accords, the Palestinian Authority was established and given responsibility for the administration over some of the territory of West Bank (Areas 'A' and 'B').

 Samaria is one of several standard statistical districts utilized by the Israel Central Bureau of Statistics.
 "The Israeli CBS also collects statistics on the rest of the West Bank and the Gaza District.
 It has produced various basic statistical series on the territories, dealing with population, employment, wages, external trade, national accounts, and various other topics."
 The Palestinian Authority however use Nablus, Jenin, Tulkarm, Qalqilya, Salfit, Ramallah and Tubas governorates as administrative centers for the same region.

 The Shomron Regional Council is the local municipal government that administers the smaller Israeli towns (settlements) throughout the area.
 The council is a member of the network of regional municipalities spread throughout Israel.
 Elections for the head of the council are held every five years by Israel's ministry of interior, all residents over age 17 are eligible to vote.
 In special elections held in August 2015 Yossi Dagan was elected as head of the Shomron Regional Council.

-Israeli settlements in the West Bank are considered by some in the international community to be illegal under international law, but others including the United States and Israeli governments dispute this.
+Israeli settlements in the West Bank are considered by most in the international community to be illegal under international law, but others including the United States and Israeli governments dispute this.
 In September 2016, the Town Board of the American Town of Hempstead in the State of New York, led by Councilman Bruce Blakeman entered into a partnership agreement with the Shomron Regional Council, led by Yossi Dagan, as part of an anti-Boycott, Divestment and Sanctions campaign.